g-twombly/Web-Development/README.md

 ## Open in Browser
 Type http://localhost:8000 in your web browser (preferably Google Chrome).
 You should now have access to the website!

+You may also watch this video (missing some minor updates to success messages): https://youtu.be/yIVvaOLRhpY

 ## Troubleshooting
 If there are still issues, you may have to manually install Node, Express, Fs, Multer using "npm install "name"".
 Make sure you are using http://localhost:8000 and not opening the html in browser from the folder.